Video games can sometimes seem crowded with numerous vibrant UI elements, characters, and objects to remember while navigating through surroundings.

 Genre: Walking SimrnrnPlatforms: PC, PS4, iOS

-From the creators of What Remains of Edith Finch, The Unfinished Swan is a minimalist adventure game about a boy trying to find a swan that escaped a painting.
+From the developers of What Remains of Edith Finch, The Unfinished Swan is a sparse adventure game about a boy attempting to locate a swan that escaped a painting.

-The story is a metaphor for the main character’s relationship with his mother, who was a painter and recently passed away.
+The story is an allegory for the main character’s relationship with his mother, who was imaginative and recently passed away.

-Gameplay has you exploring surreal 3D environments, solving puzzles, and splatting paint to reveal the hidden kingdom that surrounds you.
+Gameplay has you exploring peculiar 3D environments, solving puzzles, and splatting paint to reveal the hidden kingdom that surrounds you.

 Baba Is You